A Lesson From The Gibbon

 Still strolling memory lane, I began casting to a juicy-looking run that shelved off into a pool of some depth.
 My fly of choice was a big beetle, given to me by a friend some years prior and as yet unfished.
 I made eight or ten casts into the teeth of the run, each drift ripe with expectation, but moved nothing.
 Wading upstream, I suddenly spooked a sizable brown from under a log near my feet.
 The water was a foot deep.

 In that moment I snapped back to real-time, remembering a lesson I’d learned over the years about the Gibbon.
-It is this: Rarely is the best-looking water the most productive.
+It’s this: rarely is the best-looking water the most productive.
 Odd, I know, but that’s how it seems to work here.

 I think one reason for this is that the Gibbon is essentially brown trout water.
 And brown trout by their very nature like to hold in off-beat lies.
 Not second class lies, simply the less-than-obvious spots that are often overlooked by anglers.
 Since the Gibbon has plenty of irresistible textbook runs and pools, it’s easy to fall into a routine of fishing only those spots.
 But an attentive angler will also fish the shallow pockets formed by rocks and weedbeds.
 He’ll fish the grassy banks where the water appears too shallow (it isn’t).
 All side channels, no matter how tiny, will get a close look.
 Where fallen trees cushion the current, casts will be made.